 Ball Joint and Tire Rod Ends

 These are very useful parts of the car and are available in many cars.
-They are located between the front wheels and they both part of the front suspension and the steering system.
+They are located between the front wheels and they are both part of the front suspension and the steering system.
 They are circular berths, and they operate just like the last joint of the human knee.
 They do a very important part of integrating the safety of the car with the hands of the car’s tires.
 They all affect your ability to decide which direction the car should go.
 In short, if these break down, then you can’t steer the car and it can move in any direction.
 So it is very important to check them in advance and replace them if they are warn-out, especially before the rainy season begins.
 Experts suggest that listening to early warning signs of Ball Joint and ‘Tire rod ends’ such as:

 - Sounds Ring knocked from the front tires